 According to the WV Cancer Registry and Health Statistics Center:

-- Lung cancer is the leading cause of cancer deaths in WV and cancer is the leading cause of death overall in the state.
+· Lung cancer is the leading cause of cancer deaths in West Virginia.